HansiGanter/melli.com/pages/blog/examples/tutorial.md

     <CheckList icon='i-carbon:phone'>
         You help to develop a product that can sustainably enrich the lives of seniors.
     </CheckList>
-    <CheckList icon='i-carbon:checkmark'>You can use Emilia for free and help design future functions according to your ideas.
+    <CheckList icon='i-carbon:checkmark'>You can use Melli for free and help design future functions according to your ideas.
     </CheckList>
-    <CheckList >We would like to thank you with an unlimited, free Emilia subscription - practically for a lifetime.
+    <CheckList >We would like to thank you with an unlimited, free Melli subscription - practically for a lifetime.
     </CheckList>
     <CheckList>You help to develop a product that can sustainably enrich the lives of seniors.
     </CheckList>